 As referenced in Goal 1 Action 5, Reading and Math Program (RAMP) is the vehicle for providing targeted academic intervention for these students at the elementary level.
 At the middle school level, we have identified reading intervention classes, math workshop classes, and supported math classes as the means for providing instructional support to these students.
 The district hires 1.315 FTE Reading and Math Program (RAMP) intervention staff to implement the academic intervention district-wide.
-An Additional .1 FTE RAMP intervention staff is provided to schools with higher concentrations of unduplicated students, which is equal to a 7.6% increase in services.
+An Additional .1 FTE RAMP intervention staff is provided to schools with higher concentrations of unduplicated students.
 Specifically, the district uses a calculation that increases the level of academic intervention services to specific schools based on the number of socio-economically disadvantaged students enrolled there.
 We have found that socio-economically disadvantaged students tend to have higher need for academic supports, and therefore we provide this differentiated level of support based on that anticipated need.
 This increased level of services for unduplicated students allows for this intervention to be principally directed to the targeted population as needed.